 Will there be a mandatory quarantine for passengers arriving in Greece?

 A quarantine period of 7 days is currently required for passengers arriving to Greece by January 21.
-If this requirement is extended to include February 8 (the spring semester start date), CYA is prepared to proceed with semester activities on-line in the event students are required to be quarantined upon arrival in Greece.
+If this requirement is extended to include February 8 (the spring semester start date), CYA is prepared to proceed with orientation and semester activities on-line.
 CYA is closely monitoring COVID-19 developments and the relevant announcements by the US State Department

 , the CDC